-Dozens of military bases and installations throughout the country are steeped in history, dating back 100 years or more.
-Many bases predate the Civil War, and some are nearly as old as the country itself.
-Some of these bases have grown to be truly massive, covering tens of thousands of acres.
+Dozens of military bases and installations throughout the country are rich with history, dating back more than a century.
+Many American bases predate the Civil War.
+Others, amazingly, are almost as old as the country itself.
+Over the years, some of these very old bases have grown to be truly massive, covering tens of thousands of acres.
 Here is a look at America’s largest military bases.

 24/7 Wall St. reviewed and independently verified the history of active military installations listed on MilitaryBases.com to identify America’s oldest military bases.
 Bases were ranked by the year in which they opened.
 The number of active duty service men and women assigned to each base came from the 2017 Demographics Report, compiled by Defense Department contractor Military OneSource.
 Installations outside the 50 states were not considered.